Muhammad-Nafeah/Agentic_AI/game_master_agent/README.md

 # 🎲 Game Master Agent (Fantasy Adventure CLI)

-A terminal-based, multi-agent fantasy adventure game built with the OpenAI Agent SDK.
+An *AI Chat-Based App* that empowers multi-agent fantasy adventure game built with Chainlitand  the OpenAI Agent SDK.
 Players progress through an interactive story, enter combat, and collect rewards—all orchestrated by specialized AI agents.

 ---